FraMecca/inria-internship/algorithm.md

 * (1) o-expressions into l-expressions
 * (2) ι-contraints into ρ-constraint

+% [Gabriel] not really "transforming into" rather than establishing
+% a relation (you should not miss ρ-constraint absent from the input
+% constraints, for example).

+% [Gabriel] this part is still not very precise, how exactly do we
+% check equivalence between these sets of constraints?

 Regarding (1), the ocaml compiler already supports the translation (e -> l as noted in the paper).

+% [Gabriel] I think that we could assume given a relation between
+% o-expressions and l-expressions as a side-result of the compiler run
+% that we are verifying.
+(This is conceptually nicer than running the
+% compiler again.)

+% [Gabriel] for a toy model of the problem we could restrict the
+% language of o-expressions and l-expressions to make the
+% correspondence trivial.
+For example each right-hand-side could be of
+% the form
+%
+%     observe case-number x y z ... (the captured variables)

 Regarding (2), it can be noted that structural constraints contains information on the constructor because of the encoding of the type constructors by the ocaml compiler.
 Example: